briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 ## Conclusion
 This document has explained why [`rrule`](@ref) is the way it is.
-In particular it has highlighted why the primal computation is able to be changed from simply calling the function.
+In particular, it has highlighted why the primal computation is able to be changed from simply calling the function.
 Further, it has explained why `rrule` returns a closure for the pullback, rather than it being a separate function.
 It has highlighted several places in ChainRules.jl where this has allowed us to significantly improve performance.
-Being able to change the primal computation is practically essential for a high performance AD system.
+Being able to change the primal computation is practically essential for a high-performance AD system.

 [^1]:
     I am not just picking on Nabla randomly.